juansta/breakin/woolworths.md

 Recevied a phone call from Claim Central at 08:46.

 ## Phone Record
-I spoke to Hackan (sp?) who was confirming that I had spoken to the builder in regards to the works.
+I spoke to Hackan who was confirming that I had spoken to the builder in regards to the works.

 I let him know that the garage door person had come out to quote and would be getting back to the with a price.
 I also let him know about the urgency of the job and its requirement to be completed by the 22nd June.